Kid Food

 Credit: Laura Wheatman Hill

-Some designs glow in the dark if you leave them out for about half an hour, which has been very exciting for my children — it makes it easy to spot a left-behind lunch box in the dark car at the end of the day.
+• It’s food-safe, water-resistant, and comes in a ton of designs.
+I appreciate the recycled and food-safe materials, as well as the water-resistant exterior fabric.
+My kids appreciate the cool designs.
+Some glow in the dark if you leave them out for about half an hour, which has been very exciting for my children — it makes it easy to spot a left-behind lunch box in the dark car at the end of the day.
 You can also personalize the outside with a monogram, picture, or name, and there’s also a name plate inside which is easy to fill in with a Sharpie.
-The design my daughter chose isn’t available, although my son’s construction-printed version is still around.

 Credit: Laura Wheatman Hill